 What happens in the brain during the process of death?
-Not only researchers but a lot of people are eager and hold a significant interest in near-death experiences.
-Thanks to individuals who experienced life-threatening situations report identifiable features of their dying process and help us understand the effect on the brain.
+Not only researchers but a lot of people are eager and hold a significant interest in near death experiences (NDEs).
+Survivors who experienced life-threatening situations report identifiable features of their dying process and help us understand the effect on the brain.

 These events share broad commonalities: becoming pain-free, seeing a bright light at the end of a tunnel, or detaching from one’s body and floating above it and even flying off into space.

 Why the mind should experience the struggle: to sustain its operations in the face of a loss of blood flow and oxygen as positive and blissful rather than as panic-inducing remains a mystery.